Yadoms/docker/build-raspberrypi-image/README.md

 ```
 **The docker run must have the *--privileged* commutator to work**

-* YADOMS_VERSION : specify the yadoms version to build image for
+* YADOMS_VERSION : specify the yadoms version to build image for, like '2.1.0'
 * UPLOAD_FTP_CREDENTIALS : if defined, upload build results to www.yadoms.com FTP site (default not defined)